cisco-lockhart/cdo-public-api-docs/overview/getting-started.md

 ## API User Prerequisites

-To use the CDO Public API, you must have an API token.
+To use the CDO API, you must have an API token.
 We recommend creating an [API-only user](https://docs.defenseorchestrator.com/c-secure-device-connector-sdc.html#!t-create-api-only-users.html) in your CDO tenant, and generating a token for it.

 In order to perform the operation described in this page, the API-only user should at least have the **Read Only** role.
-However, different endpoints in the CDO Public API can require admin or super-admin privileges.
+However, different endpoints in the CDO API can require admin or super-admin privileges.

 ## Base URI